Anglican Diocese of Birmingham: Bishops

-Since 1994, alternative episcopal oversight (for parishes in the diocese who reject the ministry of women priests) is provided by the provincial episcopal visitor, the Bishop suffragan of Oswestry (since 2023 Paul Thomas), who is licensed as an honorary assistant bishop of the diocese in order to facilitate his work there.
+From 2023, alternative episcopal oversight (for parishes in the diocese who reject the ministry of women priests) was provided by the provincial episcopal visitor, the Bishop suffragan of Oswestry (since 2023 Paul Thomas), who is licensed as an honorary assistant bishop of the diocese in order to facilitate his work there.

 Archdeaconries and deaneries

 The former deaneries of Yardley and Bordesley were merged in 2000.
 Central Birmingham was known as Birmingham City until 1996 and then Birmingham City Centre until 2004.